 Michael J. Boskin

-Michael J. Boskin is a senior fellow at the Hoover Institution and the T. M. Friedman Professor of Economics at Stanford University.
-He is also a research associate at the National Bureau of Economic Research.
+Michael J. Boskin is a senior fellow at the Hoover Institution and the Tully M. Friedman Professor of Economics at Stanford.
+He is also Research Associate, National Bureau of Economic Research.
 In addition, he advises governments and businesses globally.

-Boskin served as chairman of the President's Council of Economic Advisers (CEA) from 1989 to 1993.
-The Independent Council for Excellence in Government rated his CEA as one of the five most respected agencies (out of one hundred) in the federal government.
-He chaired the highly influential blue-ribbon Commission on Consumer Price Index, whose report has transformed the way government statistical agencies around the world measure inflation, GDP, and productivity.
+He served as Chairman of the President’s Council of Economic Advisers (CEA) from 1989 to 1993, when he helped resolve the Third World Debt and Saving and Loan financial crises, and place the first effective controls on government spending while protecting the defense budget.
+His CEA was rated by the Council for Excellence in Government as one of the five most respected agencies in the federal government.
+Earlier, on Presidential Candidate Reagan’s Tax Policy Task Force, he helped develop the policies that substantially lowered marginal tax rates, indexed tax brackets for inflation, accelerated depreciation, and created IRAs and 401ks, the economic rationale for which was predicated on his research on the effects of taxes on saving.
+He later chaired the highly influential blue-ribbon Commission on the Consumer Price Index, whose report has transformed the way government statistical agencies around the world measure inflation, GDP and productivity.

 Boskin serves on several corporate and philanthropic boards of directors, including Exxon Mobil Corporation and Oracle Corporation.